campsoftware/Xanadu/README.md

 Use when possible: [ Fixed, Updated, Moved, Added, Removed, Renamed, Replaced, Decided, NOTE ]

+2025-06-27-15-41-51
+- Updated tableTriggersInstall formatting to be cleaner and on SalesItems.
+- Fixed an issue with eleMeta setting eleSelect Choices generated from SQL.
+- Updated Sales, Products, and Vendors.
+- Need to finish Sales Items recMassage and recSaveAfterJS.

 2025-06-25-16-18-01
 - Updated module do-print to have detail info 5px padding, but Projects and Sales are tighter.